Adelaide Crapsey: Higher education

-In 1907, Adelaide's father was a delegate to the International Peace Conference at the Hague, and she accompanied him.
-During the Conference, Adelaide, who was fluent in French, was in demand as a translator.
-The Conference was conducted in French and the newspapers were printed in French, a language which few Americans knew.
-The Crapseys left the Conference early "disillusioned and disappointed."
-After the Conference, Adelaide and her father took a walking tour of Wales.
+In 1907, Crapsey's father was a delegate to the International Peace Conference at the Hague, and she accompanied him.
+During the conference, Adelaide, who was fluent in French, was in demand as a translator.
+The conference was conducted in French and the newspapers were printed in French, a language which few Americans knew.
+The Crapseys left the conference early "disillusioned and disappointed."
+After the conference, Adelaide and her father took a walking tour of Wales.
 Dr. Crapsey was a tireless walker, but Adelaide suffered fatigue.
-The cause of her fatigue was not diagnosed until 1911 when she was diagnosed with Tuberculous meningitis.
+The cause of her fatigue was not diagnosed until 1911 when she was diagnosed with tuberculous meningitis.

 After they returned from Europe at the end of the summer of 1907, Adelaide and her father joined the family in their "summer cottage."
 This gave her a month before she returned to her teaching job at Miss Low's School in Stamford.
-Adelaide used this time to recuperate and to ponder her future possibilities.
+Crapsey used this time to recuperate and to ponder her future possibilities.
 As the school year progressed, she became physically weaker.
 She lacked the energy for activities other than those required of her.
-Adelaide's weakness probably derived from tuberculosis, although it had not yet been diagnosed.
+Crapsey's weakness probably derived from tuberculosis, although it had not yet been diagnosed.
 She was so weak that, after a week's teaching, she often spent her weekends in bed to recuperate.

-In the summer of 1908, while Adelaide was living with her family in Rochester, she "took helplessly to bed."
+In the summer of 1908, while Crapsey was living with her family in Rochester, she "took helplessly to bed."
 Because of her poor health, she decided that she must quit her job at Miss Low's School.
 This left the question of "what would she do?" hanging over her.
 She was now almost thirty.
 She was interested in further research on her theory of metrics, but she was not interested in learning the theories of others.

 Further study in Europe

-To continue her research, in December 1908 Adelaide she returned to Europe.
+To continue her research, in December 1908 she returned to Europe.
 She lived in Rome, Great Britain, and France.
 She spent February and March 1908 in the Anglo-American hospital in Rome.
 Her research was included in a book A Study in English Metrics published in 1918.

-In 1911, a combination of health problems and financial issues forced Adelaide to seek employment back in the United States.
-Smith College in Northampton, Massachusetts offered her a job teaching Poetics.
+In 1911, a combination of health problems and financial issues forced Crapsey to seek employment back in the United States.
+Smith College in Northampton, Massachusetts, offered her a job teaching Poetics.
 She accepted it.
 Later that year, she was diagnosed with tuberculin meningitis.
 It was also in 1911 that she wrote her first cinquains.

-In July 1913, Adelaide collapsed and was admitted sent to a private nursing home in Saranac Lake, New York.
+In July 1913, Crapsey collapsed and was admitted sent to a private nursing home in Saranac Lake, New York.
 In the nursing home, because of her "physical prostration," she was allowed to write only one letter a day.
 Nevertheless, she managed to write letters and poetry about her condition and her treatment.
 They contained "flippant humor," possibly as a way of covering the reality that she was at the mercy of a disease for which there was no cure.
 For example, she wrote a poem she called "Lines Addressed To My Left Lung Inconveniently Enamoured of Plant Life."